 Naperville School District 203 administrators, after learning of Peterson’s arrest, opened an inquiry.
 Spokeswoman Susan E. Rice last summer said “the district does not comment on personnel issues, including any disciplinary actions that may be taken.”

-Information posted online by the district showed Peterson was paid a 2012 fiscal year salary of $109,430.
-He reportedly holds a master’s degree and has 28 years of teaching experience.
+District information shows Peterson was paid a 2012 salary of $109,430.
+He has a master’s degree and has 28 years of teaching experience.

 Peterson could not be immediately reached Thursday for comment on his acquittal.